Showbiz Inside Report

 On March 23, 2013, Joey Marquez announced that he will leave the show due to political responsibilities.

-On April 6, 2013, the show celebrated its first anniversary and welcomes Villaroel's husband Zoren Legaspi to replace Marquez as a guest host.
+On April 6, 2013, the show celebrated its first anniversary and welcomes Villarroel's husband Zoren Legaspi to replace Marquez as a guest host.
 Marquez later returned after he lost the 2013 elections.

-On September 28, 2013, the show aired its final episode after the network decided to cancel it to pave the way for the movie block ABS-CBN Sabado Specials.

 Origin

 The Saturday talk show serves weekly updates and serves two investigative reports based on the week or months trending topics or two featured Philippine artists, whether in the public scene or in the showbiz industry.